 Limited availability in some areas

-3️⃣ Psychiatric Nurse Practitioners for Anxiety Treatment
+3️⃣ Psychiatric Nurse Practitioner (Psych NP) for Anxiety Treatment in CT

 Pros of Choosing a Psychiatric Nurse Practitioner:

-Can prescribe anxiety medication
+Can prescribe anxiety medications

-Often has shorter wait times compared to psychiatrists
+Often has shorter wait times than psychiatrists

-More affordable than psychiatrists
+More affordable than psychiatrists in many cases

 Cons: